wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 #### Router

 Router in Choreo Connect uses the [Envoy Proxy](https://www.envoyproxy.io/) and is primarily responsible for routing traffic to the relevant endpoints.
-The Router is also capable of exposing the APIs in Choreo and thereby making them discoverable.
+The Router is also capable of exposing the APIs in Choreo to make them discoverable.

 #### Enforcer

 Enforcer is responsible for carrying out API management-related tasks such as controlling access, enabling security, publishing analytics, etc. When the Router receives a request, it sends it to the Enforcer.
-The Enforcer performs the relevant API management-related tasks on the request and replies to the Router.
+The Enforcer performs the relevant API management-related quality of services on the request and replies to the Router.
 Based on the Router's response, the Enforcer will decide to allow or deny the request to pass to the backend.

 #### Adapter

-The Adapter is responsible for converting the API definition to a format understood by the Router and the Enforcer.
+The Adapter is responsible for converting the API definition to the relevant format understood by the Router and the Enforcer.
 The Adapter will pass the data to and from the Router and Enforcer.

 ### Traffic Manager